luigi-palladino/linemod-generator/README.md

 - Modifiy PATHS in _unique_pipeline.ipynb_
 - Execute _unique_pipeline.ipynb_ to convert in linemod dataset format

-For problems write an e-amil @ luigi.palladino@studenti.univr.it
+For problems write an e-mail @ luigi.palladino@studenti.univr.it